pculture/miro-user-manual/en/playing.rst

 Playing items
 =============

-Once you've downloaded items from a podcast, you can play them in the Miro interface.

 1. Select the item you want to play.

-2. Click on the play button.
+2. Click on the play button in the playback controls on the bottom.

 ..
 SCREENSHOT
    Screenshot of Miro with both play buttons highlighted